This is the featured image of the Gospel blog article.

 Gospel music is a genre of Christian music that popular music traditions have influenced.
-Although this genre can technically draw influences from a wide range of ethnic styles and religious traditions, the Black American style dominates this genre.
+Although this genre can technically draw influences from various ethnic and religious traditions, the Black American style dominates.

 Origin of Gospel Music